-- 5.2.6.1 close family members and relatives, including a spouse, partner, parent, child or sibling. - 5.2.6.2 close friends and associates; and - 5.2.6.3 business partners. - 5.2.7 If Governors have any doubt about the relevance or materiality of an interest, this should be discussed with the Chair.
+- (a) close family members and relatives, including a spouse, partner, parent, child or sibling. - (b) close friends and associates; and - (c) business partners. - 5.2.7 If Governors have any doubt about the relevance or materiality of an interest, this should be discussed with the Chair.
 Influence rather than the immediacy of the relationship is more important in assessing the relevance of an interest.
 The interests of partners in professional partnerships including General Practitioners should also be considered. - 5.3 Register of Governors - 5.3.1 The Register of Governors shall list the names of Governors, their category of membership of the Council of Governors, the dates defining their terms of office, and an address through which they may be contacted which may be the Secretary. - 5.4 Register of Governors' Interests - 5.4.1 The Secretary shall keep a Register of Interests of Governors which shall contain the names of each Governor, whether he or she has declared any interest, and if so, the interest declared.